schneedotdev/NASA-Asteroid-Observation-Tool/README.md

 **Tech used:** HTML, CSS, JavaScript

-Using JavaScript's Fetch API, I was able to request data from NASA's NeoWs API.
+Using the Fetch API, I was able to request data from NASA's NeoWs API.
 Once the response is received, I populate the DOM with elements representing each of NASA's documented asteroids.
 I use an image of an asteroid to represent each object that was received from NASA.
 Each asteroid has a hover state that displays the asteroid flying across the screen and a click event which brings up information about the asteroid.
 Lastly, each asteroid is given a random location, size and trajectory/slope to follow.
 The image used is then rotated based on the angle produced by the tangent line given by the slope, and the x axis.

 ## Future Optimizations: